-The main caveat being that your TV should be relatively light and small, with a fixed mount – not an extendable one.
+The main caveat is that your TV should be relatively light and small, with a fixed TV mount – not an extendable one.

-If you’re ok with this restrictions, you can mount the TV securely using the parts available in the mounting kit.
+If you’re ok with these restrictions, you can mount the TV securely using the parts available in the mounting kit.